 In general, east of Germany is very affordable for living due to its ridiculously cheap rent.

-The biggest monthly expense is as always – rent.
-However, rents in German cities very vary.
+The most significant monthly expense is, as always – rent.
+However, rents in German cities wildly vary.
 As a student, you will pay between 290 and 560 EUR per month for a room in a shared apartment or sometimes a single flat.